Cassettes are DEAD (?)

 betacam could be the alcaste you never know think for your self

-bob's bit's: yes is the word i said to my old mate that on line will change the market place i saw about it on a tec show on c5 we know the one
+@bobsbits5357: yes is the word i said to my old mate that on line will change the market place i saw about it on a tec show on c5 we know the one

 and later came on line video in HD and incoded 5'1 sound as well

-Bishka100: Well, I'm still using minidisc, but only because my DCC recorder is broken. 🙂
+@Bishka100: Well, I'm still using minidisc, but only because my DCC recorder is broken. 🙂

 PS.
 And I don't see what all the fuss is about anyway.
 I still have my trusty old 5 transistor porable reel to reel.

-Roger Gadd: I believe that several years ago, Disney was playing mind games with people when the opening sequence of a Guardians of the Galaxy movie had ELO's Mister Blue Sky with, according to the story, it being played from a cassette tape.
+@Roger_Gadd: I believe that several years ago, Disney was playing mind games with people when the opening sequence of a Guardians of the Galaxy movie had ELO's Mister Blue Sky with, according to the story, it being played from a cassette tape.
 I suspect that on the basis of that some people may have even dusted off their old cassette decks, but only to find that the rubber capstan roller had indeed perished.

-Jacques Esprit replies to Roger Gadd: Having had cassette decks since childhood, I have never personally experienced that.
+@monzarace replies to @Roger_Gadd: Having had cassette decks since childhood, I have never personally experienced that.
 I do not have the very first decks that I used to have.
 But the rollers in the Pioneer CT-91a, the Beocord 8000 and the Tandberg TCD-3014a that I have had for years and years, are the original ones, and they work well.
 In fact all 3 decks sound great.
 Only regular cleaning and now time for a quick belt change on the Beocord 8000, is the level of maintenance I have had to do so far.
 That is by far lower maintenance than I have had to do on my pc, router etc, as well as on my cd-player and LP player as well.
 Just my own experience.

 Kind regards.